poicurr/StringUtils/README.md

 # StringUtils

-A simple and reusable collection of C++ header-only string utilities.
+A simple and reusable collection of string utilities using C++ module.
-Available via `#include <StringUtils/StringUtils.hpp>`.
+Available via `import strutil;`.

 ## Features

-- Header-only (no linking required)
+- Using C++ module
 - Easily integrated using `FetchContent_Declare` or `add_subdirectory`
 - Unit tests via Catch2 (optionally enabled)